-Year 2019 was characterized by a moderate El Niño episode in the Pacific Ocean.
-At the end of the year, the index is moving towards a more neutral situation, as is shown by Figure 14 above.
-The diagram also shows that the recent 2015-16 El Niño is among the strongest El Niño episodes since the beginning of the record in 1950.
+Year 2020 was characterized by a moderate El Niño episode in the Pacific Ocean.
+At the end of the year, the index is moving into the opposite situation, a La Niña episode, as shown by Figure 14 above.
+This diagram also shows that the recent 2015-16 El Niño is among the strongest El Niño episodes since the beginning of the record in 1950.
 Considering the entire record, however, recent variations between El Niño and La Niña episodes are not abnormal.

-PDO - Pacific Decadal Oscillation, updated to 2017
+PDO - Pacific Decadal Oscillation, updated to 2019

 FIGURE 15.
 Annual values of the Pacific Decadal Oscillation (PDO) according to the Joint Institute for the Study of the Atmosphere and Ocean (JISAO), a Cooperative Institute between the National Oceanic and Atmospheric Administration and the University of Washington.
 The PDO is a long-lived El Niño-like pattern of Pacific climate variability, and the data series goes back to January 1900.
 The thin line indicates annual PDO values, and the thick line is the simple running 7-year average.
-Please note that the annual PDO is not yet updated beyond 2017.